Application Preview

 GRANT/PROGRAM DETAILS

-Tell us about your organization’s mission and work (250 words)
+Tell us about your mission and work.
+(250 words)

-How does your organization assist small business owners?
+How do your organizations assist small business owners?
 (250 words)

 Within the five boroughs, what will be the geographic focus of the proposed work?
 (50 words)

-1. CAPITAL ACCESS: Extending, designing, and/or growing mechanisms for delivering inclusive capital for businesses
+• CAPITAL ACCESS: Extending, designing, and/or growing mechanisms for delivering inclusive capital for businesses, particularly working capital.

 PARTNERSHIP DETAILS

-Please share how your organization and your partner organization(s) center Black, Latinx, API and/or Indigenous small business owners in your work.
+Please share how the partnership centers support for Black, Latinx, AAPI, Indigenous, women, or other historically excluded small business owners in your work.
 (250 words)

-Are you and your partner able to participate in a learning cohort?
+Are members of your partnership able to participate in a learning cohort?
 (Time commitment: 2x annually with digital networking): Yes/No

 FINANCIAL INFORMATION

-How long has your organization been in existence? (one sentence)
+How long have the organizations involved been in existence? (one sentence)

-LEAD: Please upload a 990 for your organization
+LEAD: Please upload a 990 for lead organization

 If yes, please upload here